HonoSumi/LLM-code-security-review/README.md

 ### Workflow

-1. **PR Analysis**: When a pull request is opened, Claude analyzes the diff to understand what changed
+1. **PR Analysis**: When a pull request is opened, LLM analyzes the diff to understand what changed
-2. **Contextual Review**: Claude examines the code changes in context, understanding the purpose and potential security implications
+2. **Contextual Review**: LLM examines the code changes in context, understanding the purpose and potential security implications
 3. **Finding Generation**: Security issues are identified with detailed explanations, severity ratings, and remediation guidance
 4. **False Positive Filtering**: Advanced filtering removes low-impact or false positive prone findings to reduce noise
 5. **PR Comments**: Findings are posted as review comments on the specific lines of code